Keystone in the STADTWERK area

 with Existing One

-The outdoor facilities are conceived as part of a uniform surface and open space design between the STADWERK Life Sciences Campus and the railway embankment: Due to the narrow parcel, long strips of grass flank the institute building.
-The forest garden in the south is based on the existing garden of the villa and forms a high and dense green end of the PMU area opposite the elevated railway line.
-The existing tree population was thinned out and supplemented with deciduous trees, shrubs, grasses and shrubs.
+The outdoor facilities are conceived as part of a uniform surface and open space design between the STADWERK Life Sciences Campus and the railway dam: The forest garden in the south is based on the existing garden of the villa and forms a high and dense green end of the PMU area opposite the elevated railway line.
+The existing tree population was thinned out and supplemented with broad-leafed trees, grasses and shrubs.
 This creates an attractive spatial image for the lecture halls, which is staggered from low in the foreground to high around the villa.
 The garden and its wooden terrace will be used by students and teachers as a retreat, recreation and communication space.

 INSTITUT OF PHARMACY